 - wearing condoms and using lubricants

-- protecting yourself from certain STIs through preventative measures like vaccines
+- protecting against certain STIs through vaccination

 - avoiding situations that may lead to poor sexual choices